sspurrie/hw4-copy/README.md

 ## Some implementation notes

-You have license to vary the wall's size and placement and the spacing between it and the walls.
+You have license to vary the brick wall's size and placement and the spacing between it and the sides.
-Your final product must have several rows of bricks in the wall.
+Your final product must have several rows of bricks in the brick wall.

+Make good use of named constants for dimensions and for other details, such as how long to pause between each movement of the ball, which causes the game to go faster or slower, depending on how it is set.

 To start the game, you can place the ball in the center and wait for 3 seconds, then begin the ball moving down towards one side or the other at an angle.